Franz Ferdinand (album): Commercial

 Franz Ferdinand had a positive commercial performance.
-The album entered the UK album charts at number 3 in February 2004 and at number 12 on the Australian ARIA album charts in April 2004.
-The album entered the Billboard 200 album charts on 26 April 2004, and climbed slowly, peaking at number 32 in December 2004.
+The album entered the UK albums chart at number 3 in February 2004 and at number 12 on the Australian ARIA albums chart in April 2004.
+The album entered the Billboard 200 on 26 April 2004, and climbed slowly, peaking at number 32 in December 2004.

 Track listing

 All tracks are written by Alex Kapranos and Nick McCarthy, unless noted otherwise.
 All tracks are produced by Tore Johansson except "Tell Her Tonight" and "This Fire", produced by Franz Ferdinand.